Kovaelin/calebj-cogs/README.md

 Note: Analytics have been removed from this repository.
+Cog for Red v2.

 # CalebJ Cogs
 #### General, fun and utility modules for [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot/)